varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 \end{bmatrix}
 $$

-## Designing Neural Networks for Potential Energy Prediction

-Now, with the basics of the Behler-Parrinello NNP covered, we will not move on to constructing a NNP for water.
-We will use the the following paper as a reference.
-The dataset for this paper is available [here]().
+In this vector there are a set of two $G_2$ symmetry functions values and two $G_4$ symmetry functions values, but the in practice, the number of values can be much higher.

+# Conclusion

+Now, that we know the basic concepts behind the Behler-Parrinello NNP and the feature vectors used to describe the local atomic environments, we are ready to construct our own NNP.
+The next post will cover the construction of a NNP for water using PyTorch.

 ## References
-1. Atom-centered symmetry functions for constructing high-dimensional neural network potentials (2011) THE JOURNAL OF CHEMICAL PHYSICS 134, 074106 (2011)
+1. Atom-centered symmetry functions for constructing high-dimensional neural network potentials (2011) The Journal of Chemical Physics 134, 074106 (2011)